nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### \[Insert Numbering\] Delete feature
 The Delete feature is facilitated by `LogicManager`.
-The `DeleteCommandParser` parses the command arguments, and returns an `DeleteCommand` that is executed by the `LogicManager` and returns a `CommandResult` as feedback to the user.
+The `DeleteCommandParser` parses the command arguments, and returns a `DeleteCommand` that is executed by the `LogicManager` and returns a `CommandResult` as feedback to the user.

 This feature enables the user to remove a customer from bobaBot via either the `PHONE` or `EMAIL` identifier.